FamilySearch/gedcomx-php/README.md

     use Gedcomx\Extensions\FamilySearch\Rs\Client\FamilySearchClient;
     ```
     **Note:** You must first instantiate a FamilySearch client with an access token before initiating any FamilySearch API access.
 See the [session setup code](https://github.com/FamilySearch/gedcomx-php-sample-app/blob/master/src/includes/setup.php).

-# Documentation

-Documentation for the gedcomx-php SDK is provided in the following forms:

-* The [wiki](https://github.com/FamilySearch/gedcomx-php/wiki) provides instruction on how to use the gedcomx-php SDK in a production environment.
-* The [gedcomx-php SDK Doc](http://familysearch.github.io/gedcomx-php/index.html) contains documentation for all the namespaces, classes, and methods contained in the gedcomx-php SDK.

 # Changelog